FREQUENTLY ASKED QUESTIONS

 What happens if I don’t fulfil my fundraising pledge?

 If you have chosen to fundraise the minimum sponsorship option to fundraise for your chosen charity then you have committed to reach your goal.
-50% of your fundraising target (£150) is due to be paid into your charity 6 weeks prior to the challenge - however at this stage if you haven't made your target then you will forfeit your place on the challenge - or you can choose to pay the balance.
-In 2012 the average sum of fundraising for each rider was £500 - we know that initially £300 might seem like a high target however we can assure you that once you start your fundraising then the money will soon start to roll in and both ourselves and your chosen charity will be on hand to support you all the way.
+50% of your fundraising target (£125) is due to be paid into your charity 4 weeks prior to the challenge - however at this stage if you haven't made your target then you will forfeit your place on the challenge - or you can choose to pay the balance.

 Does my pledge include Gift Aid?

-No - the £300 fundraising target is without Gift Aid – we advise to speak to your charity about claiming Gift Aid on all of your donations.
+No - the £250 fundraising target is without Gift Aid – we advise to speak to your charity about claiming Gift Aid on all of your donations.

 Who do I speak to for queries regarding fundraising?

-materials when you receive your Welcome Pack.
+Your nominated charity will supply you with a point of contact for additional fundraising support, advice, and materials when you receive your Welcome Pack.
 The charity contact details will be included in your welcome sign up email!

 Can I join as part of a team?